 It is also integral to understand the main components of an image and what of the components contribute to the image size and which of them can be controlled.

 Pixels: The first and most basic component is the pixel.
+Resizing images become easier if you can understand the concept of pixels.
 Images are made up of pixels and the number of pixels defines the size of the image.
 Now, we have already talked about Resampling which enables us to manipulate and control the number of pixels, so we will move to the next component.

 PNG is superior to JPEG when it comes to quality because it provides you with a lossless reduction in size but their loading speed is slower than JPEG.